opensearch-project/documentation-website/_data-prepper/monitoring.md

 ### Serving

-By default, metrics are served from the **/metrics/sys** endpoint on the Data Prepper server.
-The format is a text Prometheus scrape.
-The Data Prepper server port has a default value of `4900` that can can modify, and this port can be used for any frontend that accepts Prometheus metrics, such as [Grafana](https://prometheus.io/docs/visualization/grafana/).
-You can update the configuration to serve metrics to other registries like CloudWatch, that does not require or host the endpoint but publishes the metrics directly to CloudWatch.
+By default, metrics are served from the **/metrics/sys** endpoint on the Data Prepper server in Prometheus scrape format.
+You can configure Prometheus to scrape from the Data Prepper URL.
+Prometheus then polls Data Prepper for metrics and stores them in its database.
+To visualize the data, you can set up any frontend that accepts Prometheus metrics, such as [Grafana](https://prometheus.io/docs/visualization/grafana/).
+You can update the configuration to serve metrics to other registries like Amazon CloudWatch, which does not require or host the endpoint but publishes the metrics directly to CloudWatch.

 ## Plugin metrics